oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 *Editor's Note: Define XML rules for elements and attributes*

-When using XML serialization, instances of JADN types MUST be serialized as:
+When using XML serialization:
+* Instances of JADN types MUST be serialized as:

 | JADN Type | XML Serialization Requirement |
 | :--- | :--- |